llm-bible/llm-bible.github.io/_publications/lu2024generative.markdown

 bibkey: lu2024generative
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.11591"}
-tags: ['GPT', 'Merging', 'Model Architecture', 'Prompting', 'RAG', 'Reinforcement Learning', 'Tools', 'Uncategorized']
+tags: ['GPT', 'Merging', 'Model Architecture', 'Prompting', 'RAG', 'Reinforcement Learning', 'Tools']
 ---
 Evaluating the quality of automatically generated question items has been a long standing challenge.
 In this paper, we leverage LLMs to simulate student